Barring a 'miracle,' California snowpack will end the season below average - KTVZ

 Snowfall in the Sierra Nevadas is imperative to replenishing the state’s water supply.
 The DWR surveys the mountains for snow periodically during the winter months in order to better predict water levels later in the year.
 Tuesday, the third survey of the winter was conducted on the Phillips Station snow course in the Sierra Nevadas.

-“The winter season is California’s wet season, when we count on storms from the tropical Pacific to bring precipitation to pack mountains with snow, and fill rivers, streams, reservoirs and soils with badly needed water,” said Justin Mankin, the co-lead of the National Oceanic and Atmospheric Administration (NOAA) Drought Task Force.
+“The winter season is California’s wet season, when we count on storms from the tropical Pacific to bring precipitation to pack mountains with snow, and fill rivers, streams, reservoirs and soils with badly needed water,” said Justin Mankin, an Assistant Professor of Geography at Dartmouth College.

 After a great start to the winter season, de Guzman — standing in a field of snow with blue skies — said, “The majority of the snow pack that we are standing on right here today is basically the same snow that fell during December.
 There hasn’t been much that has fallen ever since.”